Fast, high-precision optical polarization synthesizer for ultracold-atom experiments: Characterization of the polarization synthesizer

 However, preliminary results show that the latest generation of DDS chips (e.g., AD9915, Analog Devices) exhibits a 20-\si{\dB}-lower electronic phase noise at the trapping frequency, $\nu_\parallel$.
-Employing these chips to steer the polarization synthesizer holds the promise to achieve a corresponding reduction (extension) of the heating rate (phase-noise-limited ground-state lifetime) of the trapped atoms.
+Employing these chips to steer the polarization synthesizer holds the promise of achieving a corresponding reduction (extension) of the heating rate (phase-noise-limited ground-state lifetime) of the trapped atoms.

 To confirm that phase noise mainly originates from the DDS-based RF signal generators and not from the phase control loop itself, we repeat the measurement of the lattice phase noise, $S_{\Delta\phi_\text{R}}$, without employing the polarization synthesizer, yet using independent DDSs to drive the AOMs.
 In this case, we find that the amount of phase noise is comparable to that measured with the polarization-synthesized beam.